PedroAugusto2305/PedroAugusto2305/README.md

 # Hi, everyone!

-I like computers, engineering, functional programming and algebra. (not in this order 😅)
+I like computers, engineering and algebra. (not in this order 😅)

-## Stack that i work recently
+## My main Stack

 <div>